-This bill amends the fisheries product development tax credit provisions in Alaska law, specifically updating definitions and procedures related to eligible fish and the investment process for fisheries businesses.
-Notably, the term "species" replaces the previous term "type" in several sections, clarifying the classification of eligible fish.
-The bill mandates that the Department of Revenue must make a preliminary determination on whether a taxpayer's proposed investment qualifies for the tax credit within 60 days of submission.
-Additionally, it expands the definition of "eligible fish" to include any species of fish or shellfish, rather than limiting it to specific types like salmon and herring.
+This bill amends existing laws related to the fisheries product development tax credit in Alaska.
+Key changes include the clarification that the number of recipients and total tax credits claimed will be reported for each species of eligible fish, rather than by type.
+The bill also establishes that the Department of Fish and Game must make a preliminary determination on whether a taxpayer's proposed investment qualifies for the tax credit within 60 days of submission.
+Additionally, the definition of "eligible fish" is expanded to include any species of fish or shellfish, rather than being limited to specific types like salmon and herring.

-Further amendments include a more detailed definition of "qualified investment," emphasizing the need for investments to enhance the quality and value of eligible fish products.
-The bill also introduces the term "used predominantly," defining it as usage of 51 percent or more of the time.
-Importantly, the act is retroactive to January 1, 2025, and takes effect immediately upon passage.
-These changes aim to streamline the tax credit process and encourage investment in the fisheries sector in Alaska.
+Further amendments specify that a "qualified investment" must be predominantly used to enhance the quality and value of eligible fish or to perform significant processing functions.
+The bill introduces new definitions, such as "used predominantly," which is defined as being used 51 percent or more of the time.
+The legislation is retroactive to January 1, 2025, and takes effect immediately upon passage.

 Statutes affected: